 - All personal information collected by LAM Australia remains confidential and is not to be sold, given away, or disclosed to any third party without the direct consent of the individual/s named.

-- Nobody directly or indirectly employed by or volunteering for LARA shall accept commissions, bonuses or payments for fundraising activities on behalf of the organisation.
+- Nobody directly or indirectly employed by or volunteering for LAM shall accept commissions, bonuses or payments for fundraising activities on behalf of the organisation.

 - No general solicitations shall be undertaken by telephone or door-to-door.